-- Member of the Investment Committee of Granite GP (1) - Chair of the Investment Committee of Granite GP (2) - Member of the Audit Committee of each of Granite REIT and Granite GP (3) - Chair of the Audit Committee of each of Granite REIT and Granite GP (4) - Member of the Compensation, Governance and Nominating Committee of Granite GP (5) - (6) Chair of the Compensation, Governance and Nominating Committee of Granite GP - (7) Chair of the Compensation, Governance and Nominating Committee of Granite GP until December 31, 2022
+- (1) Member of the Investment Committee of Granite GP - (2) Chair of the Investment Committee of Granite GP - (3) Member of the Audit Committee of each of Granite REIT and Granite GP - (4) Chair of the Audit Committee of each of Granite REIT and Granite GP - (5) Member of the Compensation, Governance and Nominating Committee of Granite GP - (6) Chair of the Compensation, Governance and Nominating Committee of Granite GP

-As at December 31, 2022, the Trustees, Directors and executive officers of Granite, as a group, beneficially owned, directly or indirectly, or exercised control or direction over 229,700 Stapled Units of Granite, representing approximately 0.36% of the total number of Stapled Units outstanding.
+As at December 31, 2023, the Trustees, Directors and executive officers of Granite, as a group, beneficially owned, directly or indirectly, or exercised control or direction over 254,010 Stapled

+Units of Granite, representing approximately 0.40% of the total number of Stapled Units outstanding.

-The term of office of each Trustee and Director expires at the time of Granite REIT's and Granite GP's joint annual general meeting, which for 2023 is expected to be held on June 8, 2023.
+The term of office of each Trustee and Director expires at the time of Granite REIT's and Granite GP's joint annual general meeting, which for 2024 is expected to be held on June 6, 2024.
 In the event that successors are not elected, the Trustees and Directors will remain in office until their successors are elected or appointed in accordance with applicable law and the constating documents of Granite REIT and Granite GP.